Fair and Petting Zoo Safety

 Things that Petting Zoo or Animal Exhibit Operators can do:

-• Information should be provided: Wherever there is public access to farm animals, information about the risk associated with the transmission of pathogens should be provided to all visitors.
+• Educate: Wherever there is public access to farm animals, information about the risk associated with the transmission of pathogens should be provided to all visitors.
 This may include signage before entering or video or audio informational pieces.
 For pre-arranged school visits a mailed informational sheet for parents is a good idea.
 An effort should be made to ensure that the visitors are aware that animals such as calves, young ruminants (i.e. sheep and goats), young poultry, and ill animals may pose a threat to human health and that appropriate hand washing can minimize that risk.
+Instruct visitors not to eat, drink, smoke, place hands in mouths or use bottles or pacifiers within animal contact areas.

 Even the Environment can be Contaminated

 Even if you do not touch the animals, the environment that the animal lives in can be contaminated by germs.
-This means that hand washing is still critical when visiting areas where animals reside even though you never touch the animals.
-Also, this is another reason to not eat when visiting animal contact areas.
-Eating and food preparation should be done in separate areas.
+This means that hand washing is still critical when visiting areas where animals reside even if you never touch the animals.
+This is another reason to not eat when visiting animal contact areas.
+Eating and food preparation should be done in separate areas, away from animals.

 Visiting the Farm